 Crafton Hills College is committed to the achievement of equal educational opportunity.
-Decisions relating to your admission to the College, to student financing and student employment, or to participation in any college function will not be influenced by your race, religion, sex, age, disability, or national origin.
-If you believe that you have been the object of illegal discrimination, you may file a complaint for the purpose of correcting the improper treatment which you allege.
-Procedures for filing complaints are spelled out in the Student Handbook.
+Decisions relating to your admission to the College, to student financing and student employment, or to participation in any college function will not be influenced by your race, religion, sex, age, disability, or national origin, If you believe that you have been the object of illegal discrimination, you may file a complaint for the purpose of correcting the improper treatment which you allege.
+Refer to Student Grievance Procedures.